joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-log-processor/README.md

 Other fields may appear according to the input plugin used, but those are common.

 When matching a pattern in a log, it's possible to store a specific value inside the pattern.
-For example, the section ```%{LOGLEVEL:log_level}``` if it matches to a log level (info, warn, error,...) stores the value in **log_level**.
-This way you can extract any info present in the log and present it in any way you want.
+For example, the section ```%{LOGLEVEL:log_level}``` if it matches a log level (info, warn, error,...) stores the value in **log_level**.
+This way, you can extract any info present in the log and present it in any way you want.

-If there are two input sources, with different logs, you can use multiple patterns in the grok matcher.
+If there are two input sources with different logs, you can use multiple patterns in the grok matcher.

 It's also possible to modify the fields already present, rename or remove them.
 Look into the [mutate](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html) filter for more details.

 ### *pipelines.yml*

-It's possible to have multiple pipelines executing in logstash, see [here](https://www.elastic.co/guide/en/logstash/current/multiple-pipelines.html#multiple-pipeline-usage) for its usages.
+It's possible to have multiple pipelines executing in logstash.
+See [here](https://www.elastic.co/guide/en/logstash/current/multiple-pipelines.html#multiple-pipeline-usage) for its usages.

 Add new pipelines to logstash in ```logstash/config/pipelines.yml```.

-Simple configuration is to add to the file:
+A simple configuration is to add to the file:

 ```yaml
 - pipeline.id: PIPELINE_ID_HERE